aws-samples/aws-glue-with-s2s-vpn/README.md

 ![Key_Pair](/images/KeyPair.png)

-2. Deploy the AWS Cloud Formation template by downloading the filed called "main.yaml" located in the "Templates" folder of this repo
+2. Deploy the AWS Cloud Formation template by downloading the file called "main.yaml" located in the "Templates" folder of this repo

 *NOTE*: The template takes 30 min to deploy approx.